acidlabsStudios/EmployeeHandbook/influences.md

 * [A picture of a better place](https://m.signalvnoise.com/a-picture-of-a-better-place-c3f39017ac35) - why a company’s vision really matters (and how to figure out yours)
 * [Status meetings are the scourge](https://m.signalvnoise.com/status-meetings-are-the-scourge-39f49267ca90) - why status meetings and other unnecessary gatherings of people in one place at the same time are actually a waste
 * [Being tired isn't a badge of honor](https://m.signalvnoise.com/being-tired-isn-t-a-badge-of-honor-fa6d4c8cff4e) - go home on time, have a life, get decent sleep
-* [Quit those time wasting meetings](http://www.huffingtonpost.com.au/2017/02/08/quit-those-time-wasting-meetings/) - on the pointlessness of meetings and a few alternatives.
+* [Quit those time wasting meetings](http://www.huffingtonpost.com.au/2017/02/08/quit-those-time-wasting-meetings/) - on the pointlessness of meetings and a few alternatives
-* [How I Set Aside Two Days Each Week To Work On Just One Thing](https://www.fastcompany.com/3068137/work-smart/how-i-set-aside-two-days-each-week-to-work-on-just-one-thing) - On focussed work, and why it works.
+* [How I Set Aside Two Days Each Week To Work On Just One Thing](https://www.fastcompany.com/3068137/work-smart/how-i-set-aside-two-days-each-week-to-work-on-just-one-thing) - On focussed work, and why it works
-* New words in 2017 from Jason Fried on [how he runs his business](https://medium.com/strong-words/dont-let-it-get-out-of-control-9da8b517d7d2).
+* New words in 2017 from Jason Fried on [how he runs his business](https://medium.com/strong-words/dont-let-it-get-out-of-control-9da8b517d7d2)
 * [The Calm Company](https://m.signalvnoise.com/the-calm-company-our-next-book-d0ed917cc457) - something we want to be and will work to make happen, also the title of a new book from Jason Fried and DHH
 * This outstanding series by Dr Cameron Sepah on company culture is worth your time and effort - [Part 1](https://worldpositive.com/your-companys-culture-is-who-you-hire-fire-and-promote-c69f84902983), [Part 2](https://medium.com/@DrSepah/your-company-culture-is-who-you-hire-fire-promote-part-2-anatomy-of-an-asshole-dba4f801b9f5), [Part 3](https://medium.com/@DrSepah/your-company-culture-is-who-you-hire-fire-promote-part-2-anatomy-of-an-asshole-dba4f801b9f5)